vidjil/vidjil/doc/user.md

  - the format for clone junction [junction length / AA sequence / mixed (display AA sequence only for short junction)]
  - the format for clone alleles  [hide alleles / display alleles / mixed (display only for marginal alleles)]

-These settings are kept in your web browser ``localStorage'' between several sessions.
+These settings, together with the color option, are kept in your web browser ``localStorage'' between several sessions.

 # Keyboard shortcuts